DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 First consider `fed_spend`.
 It is said to be a **numerical variable** since it can take a wide range of numerical values, and it is sensible to add, subtract, or take averages with those values.
 On the other hand, we would not classify a variable reporting telephone area codes as numerical; even though area codes are made up of numerical digits, their average, sum, and difference have no clear meaning.

 The `pop2010` variable is also numerical; it is sensible to add, subtract, or take averages with those values, although it seems to be a little different than `fed_spend`.
 This variable of the population count can only be a whole non-negative number ($0$, $1$, $2$, $...$).
 For this reason, the population variable is said to be **discrete** since it can only take specific numerical values.
 On the other hand, the federal spending variable is said to be **continuous**.
 Now technically, there are no truly continuous numerical variables since all measurements are finite up to some level of accuracy or measurement precision.
-However, in this course we will treat both types of numerical variables the same, that is as continuous variables for statistical modeling.
-The only place this will be different in this course is in probability models, which we see in the probability modeling section.
+However, in this book, we will treat both types of numerical variables the same, that is as continuous variables for statistical modeling.
+The only place this will be different in this book is in probability models, which we see in the probability modeling section.

 The variable **state** can take up to 51 values, after accounting for Washington, DC, and are summarized as: *Alabama*, *Alaska*, ..., and *Wyoming*.
 Because the responses themselves are categories, `state` is called a **categorical** variable,^[Sometimes also called a **nominal** variable.] and the possible values are called the variable's **levels**.